The MBA Opens Doors

 The Haas Women in Leadership Group (WIL) serves the entire Haas community through a series of professional, educational, and social events designed to enhance the understanding and appreciation of women's roles in business while equipping WIL members to achieve success.
 The annual WIL Conference is the longest-running conference at Haas and provides a forum for hundreds of women to connect, empower, and transform their lives and careers.
 In addition to hosting the conference, WIL organizes a number of social and networking events throughout the year including the Women's Workshop and an annual retreat to Napa Valley.

 At Haas, you will find an incredibly talented, diverse, collaborative community - one that will form an invaluable, lifelong network.
-We invite you learn more about the Berkeley MBA by visiting the campus, sitting in on a class, and enjoying lunch with some of our students through our campus visitation program.
 Our Haas Student Ambassadors are looking forward to hosting you!

 UCLA Anderson offers full-time, part-time, PhD, and executive MBA programs in addition to a Master of Financial Engineering and Master of Science in Business Analytics.
 The full-time MBA Program provides a world-class academic experience, a highly collaborative student culture, real-world business research and consulting experience, and a proven process for significant career advancement.
 The personal transformation and advancement achieved by our MBA graduates is reflected by the impressive accomplishments of our MBA alumni.